EntelectChallenge/2016-Bomberman/README.md

 4. Players obtaining the Super Power up will receive additional points.
 5. When multiple player bombs are triggered in a bomb chain, all players with bombs forming part of the chain will receive the points for all entities destroyed in the chain.
 6. The round in which a player is killed will cause the player to forfeit all points earned in that round, and the player will lose points equal to the points earned when killing another player.

+## Release Notes

+### Version 1.1.1 - 23 April 2016
+Change Log:

+1. Added Python 3 sample bot.
+Thank you tjorriemorrie.
+2. Fixed java sample bot not reading the state file
+3. Removed the BOM information written at the beginning of each file from the game engine.
+4. Added a new RunArgs property to the bot.json file that can be used to pass additional information to the bot when executed by the game engine
+5. Fixed the java calibration bot not including the time to read the state.json file.
+6. Fixed the python calibration bot not including the time to read the state.json file.
+7. Fixed the node.js calibration bot doing some additional work not done by the other calibration bots.
+8. Removed the calibation bot directory.
+We are using some of the sample bots as calibration bots.

+How will this affect me?

+1. You now have a nice starting point for making a python 3 bot.
+2. New entrants can now just carry on with the parsing of the file contents.
+3. If you added special logic to remove the BOM information at the beginning of files, you should remove that logic.
+4. Will not affect you, unless you want to send your bot additional arguments.
+5. Java bots now get a couple of milliseconds extra to run.
+6. Python bots now get a couple of milliseconds extra to run.
+7. Node.JS bots now get a couple of milliseconds less to run.
+8. Will not affect you, this is just to clean up the repo a little.

+### Version 1.1.0 - 16 April 2016
+Change Log:

+1. Added the current round to the `state.json` file.
+2. Changed from total processor time to wall clock time when measuring bot execution times as this has better multi thread/processor core support.
+3. Moved all of the game engine dll files to separate folder to clean up the root directory.
+4. Added missing DoNothingCommand for C# sample bot.
+5. Fix issues starting bot processes on Linux.
+6. Improved reliability of round logging for bot's.

+How will this affect me?

+1. You will not be able to get the current round for the game from the game engine.
+2. Multi threaded bots will now be allowed.
+3. If you made changes to the config file, you will have to updated the new config file with the changes you made.
+4. The moves enum can now be used to send a do nothing command to the game engine.
+5. Bots other than .Net should now run correctly on Linux.
+(Linux no longer requires elevated privileges, and bots will not run with increased processor priority)
+6. That last bot on the game engine will now correctly write it's log files at the end of a round.

+### Version 1.0.0 - 11 April 2016
+Change Log:

+1. Initial release